 This is probably the closest this list will come to remodeling for the sake of a greener home.
-No matter how new or nice your house, it’s a safe bet there are nasty air-sucking cracks somewhere on the outside.
+No matter how new or nice your house, it’s a safe bet.
+Especially since there are nasty air-sucking cracks somewhere on the outside.
 Depending on the specifics of your dwelling it may be smart to have a home energy audit performed, but we’d like to think a few hours on the weekend with a caulk gun can do the trick without bringing in the pros.
 OR you can buy the book Do It Yourself Home Energy Audits in the Green Guru Guide series.

 In theory we ought to be able to set the central air temperature to a specific degree we’re most comfortable at, and be okay with it all year long. n truth our comfortable temperature varies depending on time, conditions outside, and our le el of physical activity.

 Three variables which change too much for one particular setting to work. nstead of monkeying around with the thermostat, a costly habit, in est in a programmable model and learn your preference habits.